2024 Solar Incentives Guide for Destrehan, LA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a specified percentage of the money you spend on your solar system.
+When someone says "solar incentives," you probably think of federal incentives first.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-The Clean Energy Credit lasts until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; this amount will be decreased slightly on a yearly basis until the end of the current program.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit is valid until 2035.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
+This amount will be decreased slightly each year until the end of the current program.
 Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to talk with your local Destrehan solar panel installers.
+Your local Destrehan solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives